5 ways to reduce the Points value of your favourite recipes

 Classic recipes made healthy

 Traditional cheeseburger recipes can be up to 20 Points value per serve.
-WW’s version of the classic is healthier by using prosciutto, reduced-fat cheese and extra-lean beef mince making it just 11 Points on all plan.
+WW’s version of the classic is healthier by using prosciutto, reduced-fat cheese and extra-lean beef mince.

 Classic butter chicken recipes can be up to 16 Points per serve.
-WW’s version of the classic is healthier by using oil spray, 99% fat-free plain yoghurt and skinless chicken breast bring its Points to between 4 to 6.
+WW’s version of the classic is healthier by using oil spray, 99% fat-free plain yoghurt and skinless chicken breast.

 The family classic pasta bake recipes can be up to 25 Points value per serve.
-WW’s version of the classic is healthier by using less oil, less cheese and a tomato-based sauce bring its Points to between 4 to 5.
+WW’s version of the classic is healthier by using less oil, less cheese and a tomato-based sauce.